 The FORM module of GD is a unique, innovative component that allows you to build a survey with many types of questions.
 The responses from each person who completes the survey flow into a GD spreadsheet.
 Forms can be used professionally to gather info from adults, parents or students.
 They can also be used to prep for test or exams.
-The GD add-on called Flubaroo lets you do automatic grading!
+The GD add-on called Flubaroo lets you do automatic grading.
+We will get to Flubaroo -- I promise -- in future weeks!

-Here are samples created by two of the people who took this course last semester.
+Here are samples created by two of the people who took this course last year.